July 5, 2017

 “Cleaning a dairy process such as a cold ice cream line may require more time to get the solution to the right temperature.
 You also need to run several chemicals in a cycle such as a caustic wash to remove dairy proteins and fats, an acid wash to remove the milk stone, and a sanitizer because dairy is so conducive to bacterial growth,” explained Kressner.

-Pete Barrie, Sani-Matic’s product manager, said designing a system with the right action, or turbulence, to clean is critical.
+Pete Barrie, Sani-Matic’s Product Management Director, said designing a system with the right action, or turbulence, to clean is critical.

 “As we design a CIP cleaning system, we need to look at the process line size, distance from the process to the desired location of the CIP system, tank or equipment size and spray devices to determine the appropriate pump size.
 Minimum recommended line flow velocities for CIP are at least five feet per second.
 That flow rate generates enough turbulence to clean out short branches in a line to avoid dead legs.
 In addition to line flow velocity, other factors should be taken into consideration to avoid dead legs such as branch orientation, soil levels, and process conditions.” said Barrie.